-Animal effluent can be discharged directly into rivers and wetlands through either the point source discharge of collected animal effluent (e.g. farm dairy effluent) to waterbodies. or through stock access to waterbodies.
+Animal effluent from farming can be discharged directly into waterbodies through the point source discharge of collected animal effluent (e.g. farm dairy effluent)0.
 At the date of notification of the MEP, there were no authorised discharges of animal effluent into water.
-This policy seeks to avoid the significant risk posed to surface water quality by discharges of collected animal effluent.
+This policy seeks to avoid the significant risk posed to water quality by discharges of collected animal effluent.
 This will be implemented through a prohibited activity rule.